-Unveiled in 2006, this venue aims to be a place of reflection on the religious and social vows of women who dedicated themselves.
+Unveiled in 2006, this venue aims to be a place of reflection on the social vows of women who dedicated themselves.
 In addition to providing a history of the sisterhood, illustrated with notable facts and people, the exhibition delves into the nuns’ assorted disciplines:

 - hospice care to orphans and the elderly